RobRendell/gTove/README.md

 ## Plans/TODO

-* Ruler component not using hex grid of map, just tabletop default.
 * Reduce the thickness of small flat minis.
 * Further extraction from TabletopViewComponent, convert to functional
   * move things up as appropriate.